-Applications are available beginning October 16, 2017.
+Applications are available beginning October 14, 2022.
 Public school students who are interested in becoming applicants from their local school division must request applications from their middle school counseling department.
+Chesterfield, Hanover, Henrico, and Richmond residents must use the appropriate online application for their locality.